2021 Review: Citi Secured Mastercard – Is It a Path to Better Credit?

 - Can’t increase credit limit after the initial deposit is made

-- Pay your bills on time every month to establish a positive credit history.
+- Practice responsible habits: Pay your bills on time every month to establish a positive credit history.
 Your activity will be reported to the three major credit bureaus, so always use the card responsibly.

-- Set up automatic payments for the full statement balance.
+- Utilize automatic payments: Set up automatic payments for the full statement balance.
 This will ensure your bill is always paid on time, it will help keep your credit utilization lower, and it will let you avoid any interest charges on purchases.

-- After being approved for this card your security deposit will be automatically withdrawn from your bank account.
-The minimum deposit is $200, and the maximum deposit it $2,500.
+- Be aware of the deposit: After being approved for this card your security deposit will be automatically withdrawn from your bank account.
+The minimum deposit is $200, and the maximum deposit is $2,500.

-- If you don’t have a bank account, you can visit a physical Citibank to apply for this card.
+- You can apply in person: If you don’t have a bank account you can visit a physical Citibank to apply for this card.

-- We recommend making as large of a security deposit as you can, to help your credit utilization.
+- Put down as much as you are able: We recommend making as large of a security deposit as you can, to help your credit utilization.
 This will also make spending with the card easier, but remember that your deposit will be unavailable to you until you close out the card.

-- If you use the Citi Secured Mastercard responsibly, you may be given your security deposit back and offered an upgrade to the Citi® Diamond Preferred® Card (Review).
+- Earn your deposit back: If you use the Citi Secured Mastercard responsibly, you may be given your security deposit back and offered an upgrade to the Citi® Diamond Preferred® Card (Review).

-- You can check to see if you qualify for a better card by looking into any pre-qualification offers you might have waiting.
+- Check for cards you might pre-qualify for: You can check to see if you qualify for a better card by looking into any pre-qualification offers you might have waiting.

-- When your credit scores have improved and you can qualify for a better card, pay off the balance on the Citi Secured Mastercard completely.
+- Continue your credit journey with a better card: When your credit scores have improved and you can qualify for a better card, pay off the balance on the Citi Secured Mastercard completely.
 Then you can close it out and get your security deposit back.

 The Citi Secured Mastercard requires a refundable security deposit of $200 to $2,500.